neo4j/cypher-editor/docs/generated/member/svelte-codemirror-cypher.cyphereditorprops.autocompleteopen.md

 ## CypherEditorProps.autocompleteOpen property

-Whether the autocomplete window is open.
-Changing this can be used to manually control the autocomplete open state.
+Whether the autocomplete window is open

 <b>Signature:</b>

 ```typescript
 autocompleteOpen?: boolean;
 ```

+## Remarks

+Changing this can be used to manually control the autocomplete open state

 ## Default Value